jessehouwing/azure-pipelines-pre-and-post-tasks/README.md

 # Pre and Post job script tasks

 This extension contains patched versions of the "BashV3", "CmdLineV2" and "PowerShellV2" tasks.
-They are built from the latest release/mXXX branche of the [azure-pipelines-tasks](https://github.com/Microsoft/azure-pipelines-tasks) repository.
+They are built from the latest release/mXXX branch of the [azure-pipelines-tasks](https://github.com/Microsoft/azure-pipelines-tasks) repository.

 Each task is extended with a Pre-Job version and a Post-Job version.